 Do a White Elephant Gift Exchange or Secret Santa

 Instead of buying new, exchange existing gifts with friends and family, or a Secret Santa operation, where you only buy for one person, said consumer analyst Julie Ramhold with DealNews.com.
 “That way you only have to worry about buying one gift, and it’s easier to put a spending cap on as well.
 Plus, depending on what you set the limit at, you may even create a fun challenge for your guests to find a great gift under that cap.”

 Shop at stores with price-match guarantees, Lokenauth encouraged.
 “This way, you are guaranteed to automatically receive a refund or the difference if the price drops.
 Many big retailers, such as Best Buy, Target and Walmart, have price-match guarantees to adjust the price if you find a better deal elsewhere.”

 Create a ‘Sinking Fund’

-The holidays may feel like they sneak up on you, but the truth is, we know they’re coming at the same time every year, so consider creating a “sinking fund,” where you save money each month toward the holiday, said Tamara Hull, certified financial educator and blogger at Autism Finance Mom.
+The holidays may feel like they sneak up on you, but the truth is, we know they’re coming at the same time every year, so consider creating a “sinking fund,” where you save money each month toward the holiday, said Tamara Hull, certified financial educator and blogger at Autism and ADHD Connection.
 “We all know Christmas, Hanukkah and other holidays are going to come each year, so it’s a predictable expense you can plan for in your budget.”